zannloo/tp/docs/team/ngchunman.md

    - Moves student from one group to another group.
    - Ensure the expected behaviour with regard to moving a student.
      - Paths to both source group and destination group are valid.
-     - Source group consists of the student to be moved.
+     - Source group exists in ProfBook and consists of the student to be moved.
      - Destination group exists in ProfBook.
      - Command format is valid.